Bushwhacker Luke: The Bushwhackers (1988–1996)

 Luke and Butch signed on with the WWF in the midst of its aggressive national expansion giving them a national and international exposure unlike anything they had ever had before.
 The team changed their name to The Bushwhackers and changed their violent style to a comedic style which was an instant hit with the fans.
 The comedy act involved licking, arm motions, and more.
 The Bushwhackers made their debut on a matinee house show on 26 December 1988 facing The Bolsheviks.

 In February, the Bushwhackers began a feud with The Fabulous Rougeau Brothers, the first feud to really feature the Bushwhackers on WWF television.
 The two teams took their conflict to WrestleMania V, which saw the Bushwhackers victorious in their WWF Pay Per View debut as a team.
 The WrestleMania match was not the end of the Bushwhackers/Rougeau feud, as the teams clashed again on 14 October Saturday Night's Main Event XXIII (taped 21 September); again, the Bushwhackers were victorious.
 The Bushwhackers and the Rougeaus clashed twice more, first at the 1989 Survivor Series and again at the 1990 Royal Rumble; the Bushwhackers got the best of the Rougeau brothers both times.

 During this time, the Bushwhackers were featured in a long series of comedic vignettes, usually subjecting "Mean" Gene to their wild and wacky ways (and sardine eating antics).
-These vignettes were often featured on Coliseum Home Video releases where they served as the "link" between matches.
+These vignettes were often shown between matches on Coliseum Home Video releases.

 By 1990, the Bushwhackers were established as a solid mid-card comedy act feuding with the newly established heel team known as Rhythm and Blues (The Honky Tonk Man and Greg Valentine).
-The Bushwhackers' WrestleMania VI appearance came at the expense of Rhythm and Blues as they showed up during a segment, attacked Honky Tonk Man and Valentine, and then broke R & B's guitars to the delight of the crowd.
+The Bushwhackers' WrestleMania VI appearance came at the expense of Rhythm and Blues as they showed up during a segment, attacked Honky Tonk Man and Valentine, and then broke their opponents' guitars to the delight of the crowd.
 At Survivor Series 1990, Luke and Butch teamed up with Nikolai Volkoff and Tito Santana to form "The Alliance" and take on Sgt.
 Slaughter, Boris Zhukov, and the Orient Express team dubbed "The Mercenaries".
 The Bushwhackers eliminated the Orient Express but were eliminated themselves as well.